Cold Plasma for Pressure Ulcers: Revolutionary Treatment for Non-Healing Wounds

 Read more

-The Mirari Cold Plasma System's portability makes it valuable for diverse healthcare settings, including long-term care facilities and home healthcare environments.
-This accessibility expands treatment options for pressure ulcer patients across various care settings[6].
+The Mirari Cold Plasma System's portability and ease of use make it particularly valuable for pressure ulcer care, as it can be used in various healthcare settings including long-term care facilities and home healthcare environments.
+This accessibility could help expand treatment options for pressure ulcer patients in diverse care settings.

 Read more